-Atlantean Dodgeball addresses number and operations standards, the algebra standard, and the process standard, as established by the National Council of Teachers of Mathematics (NCTM).
+Atlantean Dodgeball addresses Common Core numbers and operations standards, the algebra standard, and the process standard.

 Using Atlantean Dodgeball: Understanding and using ratios and proportions to represent quantitative relationships.
 Relating and comparing different forms of representation for a relationship.
 Developing, analyzing, and explaining methods for solving problems involving proportions, such as scaling and finding equivalent ratios.
 Representing, analyzing, and generalizing a variety of patterns with tables, graphs, words, and, when possible, symbolic rules.

 |6.RP||Understand ratio concepts and use ratio reasoning to solve problems.|

 |6.RP.1||Understand the concept of a ratio and use ratio language to describe a ratio relationship between two quantities.|

 |6.RP.2||Understand the concept of a unit rate a/b associated with the ratio a:b with b not equal to 0, and use rate language in the context of a ratio relationship.|

 |6.RP.3||Use ratio and rate reasoning to solve real-world and mathematical problems, e.g. by reasoning about tables of equivalent ratios, tape diagrams, double number line diagrams, or equations.|